Uncategorized

 The Quick Answer: Aerolase vs IPL in 2026

-Aerolase Neo (1064 nm Nd:YAG, 650-microsecond pulse) and IPL (Intense Pulsed Light, 500–1200 nm broadband) are not equivalent tools.
-IPL is a surface device unsafe on Fitzpatrick IV–VI.
-Aerolase is a depth device safe across all six Fitzpatrick types.
-If you have brown or Black skin, melasma, active acne, rosacea, or a tan, Aerolase is the right device and IPL is functionally contraindicated.
-If you have very fair skin, simple sun spots, and zero pigment risk, IPL can produce excellent results faster and slightly cheaper per session — but with 1–3 days of redness or scabbing.
-This page is the head-to-head most clinics won’t write, because honest comparison usually pushes patients toward Aerolase.
+Aerolase Neo (1064 nm Nd:YAG, 650-microsecond pulse) and IPL (Intense Pulsed Light, roughly 500 to 1200 nm broadband) are not equivalent tools.
+IPL is a surface device that is unsafe on Fitzpatrick IV to VI.
+Aerolase is a depth device that is safe across all six Fitzpatrick types.
+If you have brown or Black skin, melasma, active acne, rosacea or a tan, Aerolase is the right device and IPL is functionally contraindicated.
+If you have very fair skin, simple sun spots and no pigment risk, IPL can produce excellent results faster and slightly cheaper per session, with 1 to 3 days of redness or scabbing.
+This is the head-to-head most clinics will not write, because an honest comparison usually points toward Aerolase.

 Wavelength: The Single Most Important Difference

 IPL emits a broadband light spectrum from roughly 500 to 1200 nm.
-The 500–600 nm portion (the bulk of the energy) is heavily absorbed by surface melanin.
-That’s the entire problem for darker skin: the same energy that’s supposed to break up sun spots also burns the surrounding pigmented skin.
+The 500 to 600 nm portion, which carries much of the energy, is heavily absorbed by surface melanin.
+That is the core problem for darker skin: the same energy meant to break up sun spots also burns the surrounding pigmented skin.

 Aerolase Neo emits a single wavelength of 1064 nm.
-At this depth-penetrating wavelength, melanin absorption drops by >90% compared to the 500–600 nm range.
-The energy passes through epidermal melanin and is selectively absorbed by deeper targets: melanosome clusters, dermal vasculature, sebaceous glands, hair follicles.
+At this depth-penetrating wavelength, melanin absorption drops sharply compared with the 500 to 600 nm range.
+The energy passes through epidermal melanin and is selectively absorbed by deeper targets: melanosome clusters, dermal vasculature, sebaceous glands and hair follicles.

-Why this matters: thermal damage to surrounding skin is proportional to pulse duration.
+Why it matters: thermal damage to surrounding skin is proportional to pulse duration.
 A long pulse heats the target and the surrounding tissue.
-A short pulse heats the target while surrounding tissue stays cool (a principle called thermal relaxation time).
+A short pulse heats the target while surrounding tissue stays cool, a principle called thermal relaxation time.

-The clinical consequence: with IPL on darker skin, the surrounding pigmented skin doesn’t have time to dissipate heat before the pulse ends — you get burns, blisters, and worsened pigmentation.
-With Aerolase, the pulse is so fast that surrounding skin barely registers it.
+The clinical consequence: with IPL on darker skin, the surrounding pigmented skin cannot dissipate heat before the pulse ends, which leads to burns, blisters and worsened pigmentation.
+With Aerolase, the pulse is fast enough that surrounding skin barely registers it.

 Fitzpatrick Safety Side-By-Side

-This single table eliminates roughly half the Toronto population from IPL consideration on safety grounds.
+This single table removes a large share of Toronto’s population from IPL consideration on safety grounds.
 Aerolase removes that gate.

 Indication-By-Indication Comparison

-IPL on Fitzpatrick I–III with discrete sun spots is fast and effective — 1–3 sessions, scabbing over the spot for 5–7 days.
-Aerolase clears the same lesions in 3–5 sessions with no scabbing.
-If you’re a fair-skinned patient who doesn’t mind looking like you have scabby age spots for a week, IPL wins on speed.
+IPL on Fitzpatrick I to III with discrete sun spots is fast and effective, 1 to 3 sessions, with scabbing over the spot for 5 to 7 days.
+Aerolase clears the same lesions in 3 to 5 sessions with no scabbing.
+If you are fair-skinned and do not mind scabby spots for a week, IPL wins on speed.
 Otherwise Aerolase.

 Melasma

-IPL is contraindicated.
-It often worsens melasma.
+IPL is contraindicated and often worsens melasma.
 Aerolase is one of the few defensible laser options for melasma.
 Not a contest.

 Active Acne

 IPL has a modest anti-inflammatory effect but does not target sebaceous glands.
-Aerolase targets C. acnes, sebaceous glands, and inflammation simultaneously, and works on Fitzpatrick IV–VI where acne and PIH most commonly co-occur.
-Aerolase wins decisively for acne in 2026.
+Aerolase targets the acne-causing bacteria, sebaceous glands and inflammation at once, and works on Fitzpatrick IV to VI where acne and post-inflammatory pigment most commonly co-occur.
+Aerolase wins decisively for acne.

-IPL with appropriate filters reduces diffuse redness on Fitzpatrick I–III.
-Aerolase reduces redness and deeper vessels safely across I–VI.
+IPL with appropriate filters reduces diffuse redness on Fitzpatrick I to III.
+Aerolase reduces redness and deeper vessels safely across I to VI.
 For mixed populations, Aerolase.
 For very fair patients with diffuse cheek redness only and no darker risk factors, IPL is reasonable.

 Hair Removal

 This is the one major category where the comparison flips.
-IPL hair removal works well on Fitzpatrick I–III with dark hair.
-For Fitzpatrick IV–VI, only Nd:YAG-based lasers (including Aerolase) are safe.
-For very fair skin with very dark hair, dedicated diode or Alexandrite lasers usually outperform IPL on results — but IPL home devices can be a low-cost adequate option for maintenance.
+IPL hair removal works well on Fitzpatrick I to III with dark hair.
+For Fitzpatrick IV to VI, only Nd:YAG-based lasers (including Aerolase) are safe.
+For very fair skin with very dark hair, dedicated diode or Alexandrite lasers usually outperform IPL.

 Post-Inflammatory Hyperpigmentation

-IPL frequently worsens PIH.
+IPL frequently worsens post-inflammatory hyperpigmentation.
 Aerolase is the appropriate tool.
 Not close.

 Vascular Lesions (Telangiectasia, Cherry Angiomas)